 Category: RS Composite

-RS Composite Majority Pick
+in RS Composite

 We have added a new option to the Relative Strength Composite backtest for Pro Subscribers; Majority Pick.